pshiralagi/PES_S2020/PES_Project_4/readme.md

 3. The POST checks for SPI connection (on board accelerometer cannot be disconnected)
 4. 3 State Machines are present but state machine 3 just checks for SPI loopback and then makes a decision on the next state as described in the Assignment 4
+5. We were unable to take scope shots of the i2c transactions as the pins are not accesible.
+I have taken a picture of the oscilloscope sending out an A (01000001).
+Please see the [A_SPI.jpg file](./doc/A_SPI.jpg) I do not have any memory device I can connect to the oscilloscope at home.
+Please forgive the low image quality.

 - fsm1 is the state driven state machine that uses a polling i2c method to obtain accelerometer values
 - fsm2 is a table driven state machine that uses interrupt driven i2c